 This is the name for a group of people who are registered with a GP practice, and who have volunteered to work with the practice to help influence decisions and priorities within the practice, and feedback patient experience to help the practice improve the ways that they work with their patients.
 They are sometimes referred to as Patient Reference Groups.

-You can get more information about your GP Patient Participation Group from the surgery, or by selecting your local practice on our Look After Yourself page.
+You can get more information about your GP Patient Participation Group from the surgery, or by contacting Paula Martin at the Health Forum.

 Each PPG will run in a slightly different way.
 This may be because the level of support that they receive from the practice might be different to a neighbouring practice, or because the group is organised in a way that suits those patients best, or because the practice has a branch surgery.

 For example, a GP practice which has a considerable number of young people or commuters on its practice register, may choose to communicate with those groups of people through social media or on-line surveys, rather than expecting them to attend meetings.